 Just check for the above conditions to confirm whether you are an NRI or not.

-- To build a corpus for retirement and have financial security.
+- For building a corpus for retirement and having financial security.

 - To flow the money back to your relatives in your own country.

-- To build financial assets in your home country.
+- For establishing financial assets in your home country.

-There are a numerous opportunities available for NRIs to convert their foreign currency into Indian assets and Investments.
+In fact, there are numerous opportunities available for NRIs wherein you can convert foreign currency into Indian assets and long term investments.

-To have detailed analysis on investing in mutual funds, you can refer: How can NRI invest in Mutual Funds in India?
+To have detailed analysis, you can refer: How can NRI invest in Mutual Funds in India?
 US/Canada based and Other NRIs

 |Equity Mutual funds||Debt Funds|